pavlovajane/cs50-final-project/README.md

     2. supportfunctions.py has supplemental logic like converting strings to date, dates to different formats, building chart array data, and similar
     3. initialize.py has logic for creating a database (disclaimer) - it was already created and data from CSV loaded.
 But steps could be reproduced from scratch using initialize.py.
 Marathon data was downloaded from Kaggle and saved in MarathonData.csv
   * requirements.txt has package details for dependencies
+  * I had an idea to create it pure command-line (with [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) and stuff) as I tend to focus on back-end development.
+But I decided I give front-end a go too, I always was supportive of T-shape idea.
+So here we are - Python - 48.9%, HTML - 29.0%, JavaScript - 16.1%, CSS - 6.0%

 ###### Future developments
   * Improved authorization - e.g. via social platforms